 But, you are on a very well used and popular path - it’s a very exciting place to be.
 A lot of people stop for a break at the final ‘corner’ before a couple of zig-zags to the summit ridge.

 There are stone baskets here and an obvious turn in the path, to the right.
-You’ll see people taking on food and water at this point, and it’s a very good idea to do this before the final 10 minute climb the ridgeline.
-And once you’re at the visible ridgeline above you (it’s visible in clear weather only!) then it’s a further 15 minute walk to the actual summit.
+You’ll see people taking on food and water at this point, and it’s a very good idea to do this before the final 10 minute climb to the ridgeline.
+And once you see the ridgeline above you (it’s visible in clear weather only!) then it’s a further 15 minute walk to the actual summit.

 In wet or cold weather, it’s also a good idea to put on an extra layer/hat/gloves etc at this point, especially as it can be much windier on the summit ridgeline.
 Push on, with a couple of steps up large rocky pitched sections.

 A lot of people will be feeling the effort of walking this far now, but the steepness does ease off once you get to the summit ridgeline, called Bwlch Glas.
 Pay close attention to the steep slopes dropping away to your left as you come closer to the summit ridgeline.

 The path is wide here, so there’s no danger of ‘falling off’, but it’s wise to keep to the ‘mountain side’ of the path when you can.
 After approx. 3 hours of walking you will now arrive at a large stone finger post, marking the top of the Pyg Track.
 You have emerged onto the main ridgeline of Snowdon, and will see the railway track slightly below you.

 Here you will turn left for a less steep final ascent to the summit.
 On a clear day, there will be tremendous views to the south, towards Porthmadog, and the north west towards Caernarfon, the Irish Sea and Anglesey.